approach0/docs/content/en/devops.md

     * `crawler_sync` for sending crawler coprus harvest to `corpus_syncd`.

     * `crawler` for deploying crawlers

-    * `ui_search` for search page UI (scale it to match the number of search nodes to load-balance large traffic)

     * Create `searchd:green` or `searchd:blue` services as SSH-exposed search instances responsible for different index sharding, the one running on the first shard will establish and listen at port 8921.